WELCOMETO JONATHAN Y OLIVIA’S

-WELCOME TO JONATHAN Y OLIVIA'S STAGE PERFORMANCE VIDEOS -- Please scroll down to read about the distinction between our stage performances and social tango that we teach
+Please scroll down to read about the distinction between our performances and the tango milonguero social tango that we teach.

 Jonathan y Olivia perform to Osvaldo Pugliese's "Esta Noche de Luna" and to Juan D'Arienzo's "Yapeyu" on November 12, 2016 at the CMC Milonga Capp Theater in San Francisco CA.